 A: Yes, to view the statement click on Engineering.

-- Finishing exterior framed walls and Installing your locally purchased doors and windows.
+- framing in the entryways and dormers and installing your locally purchased exterior doors and windows.

 Onsite concrete is not applied over the pre-concreted component panels.
-The interior shell wall board can be finished similar to conventional sheet rock with adhesive backed mesh tape and settling-joint compound and then joint compound skip troweled over the dome shell drywall.
+The interior shell wall board can be finished similar to conventional sheet rock with adhesive backed mesh tape and settling-joint compound.

 American Ingenuity’s Component Panel’s steel mesh, concrete, EPS insulation and DensArmor wallboard contain no food source for mold growth and are therefore mold resistant.
 The Georgia Pacific wallboard is not conventional sheet rock.
 Conventional sheet rock consists of conventional gypsum and paper backing.
 Sheet rock when it gets wet crumbles and molds.
 The DensArmor gypsum when it gets wet does not crumble due to fiberglass reinforced core.
 It has fiberglass backing on both sides.
 After the DensArmor dries out it goes back to its original firmness and consistency per the manufacturer.

 Tell us more about American Ingenuity’s panel materials.

 Concrete: The panel concrete is a special formulation containing synthetic fibers and liquid admixtures.
-Locally purchase bags of Portland cement and masonry sand.
-After the mesh is overlapped and locked between panels, special fiber concrete mixed on site is hand troweled in the seam areas in two applications — bonding agent is applied between the two layers.
+Locally purchase bags of Portland cement and sand.
+After the mesh is overlapped and locked between panels, special fiber concrete mixed on site is hand trowelled in the seam areas in two applications — bonding agent is applied between the two layers.
 The seam areas are about 3″ deep by 5″ wide with average of 2″ thick concrete.
-Prior to applying new concrete, water down all concrete around area where work will be done.

 The concrete in your concrete home out performs other exteriors because of its specially developed formula.
 Because of its exceptional composition, it actually gains strength over the years.